Bolivar1234/linky/docs/local-development.md

 > [!WARNING]
 > This guide is currently a work in progress.

-This guide will help you get Linky running locally.
+This guide will help you get Givee running locally.
 Follow these steps to get your instance up and running.

 ## Prerequisites